 English Exam for Teacher Certification

 All students are required to register for the English Exam for Teacher Certification (EDEC 215) in the Fall term of their first year (U1 year) in the program.
-Please refer to the English Language Requirement section of the Student Affairs Office website for details.
+Please refer to the English Language Requirement section of the Internships & Student Affairs website for details.

 Secondary Social Sciences advising documents: